Introduction

 2. Make sure the CUDA Toolkit is installed.

-3. Build Zisk with GPU support enabled.
 GPU support must be enabled at compile time.
 Follow the instructions in the Build ZisK section under Option 2: Building from source in the Installation guide, but replace the build command with:

 cargo build --release --features gpu

 You can combine GPU-based execution with concurrent proof generation using multiple processes, as described in the Concurrent Proof Generation section.
-For better performance in this setup, it is recommended to enable NVIDIA’s Multi-Process Service (MPS).
-You can activate it by running:

 Note: GPU memory is typically more limited than CPU memory.
 When combining GPU execution with concurrent proof generation, ensure that each process has sufficient memory available on the GPU to avoid out-of-memory errors.